MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-2-computer-vision.md

 ```

 > [!WARNING]
 > At this point you will notice an error appearing in the **Unity Editor Console Panel**.
-This is because the code references the ***VisionManager*** class which you will create in the next step.
+This is because the code references the ***VisionManager*** class which you will create in the next Chapter.

-## Step 7 – Call to Azure and Image Analysis
+## Chapter 7 – Call to Azure and Image Analysis

 The last script you need to create is the ***VisionManager*** class.